GRADUATE RESEARCH FELLOWSHIPS

 - Proposal Document (Instructions) – Must be uploaded with the online application form.
 Please write for a general audience!

-- Letter of Recommendation – Must be submitted by the advisor directly to the Wyoming Space Grant office, either by e-mail (wsgc@uwyo.edu) or via this online tool.
+- Letter of Recommendation – Must be submitted by the advisor directly to us, either by e-mail (wsgc@uwyo.edu) or via this online form.

-(Previous proposals were allowed 5 pages for the body of the proposal, the current requirement is a maximum of 3 pages.
+(Note: Previous proposals were allowed 5 pages for the body of the proposal.
+However, the current requirement is a maximum of 3 pages.
 Cost share is also now required.
 All other requirements are the same.)

 AWARD SELECTION CRITERIA